The Master’s program at the O’Donnell Institute is designed as a rigorous, immersive experience for the most motivated

 Application to the Master’s program is completed online through the UT Dallas website.
 Applicants can review file requirements for uploading documents on the Office of Admissions and Enrollment website.
-If you have questions while submitting your material for review, please contact [email protected]
+If you have questions while submitting your material for review, please contact [email protected]as.edu.

 The Graduate School application website will request the following documents:

 - Application for Graduate Study at UT Dallas (available online).
 To finalize your application, please submit the $50 application fee (International applications may have additional fees and requirements).

 - Transcripts: Applicants are required to submit a copy of an official transcript from each institution from which they have obtained a degree.
 Applicants who are admitted to the program will be required to submit official transcripts to the Office of Admission and Enrollment before being allowed to enroll.

 - Letters of recommendation: Applicants will be prompted by the online application to indicate three recommenders (at least one academic).
 The recommenders will be sent an email that contains the recommendation form.
 Each letter should be written by someone who knows your work well and can judge your merit and potential.

 - Curriculum Vitae: Your CV should summarize your educational background, including institutions and degrees earned.
 It should also include a summary of academic and professional positions held (e.g. teaching assistantships or internships), awards and fellowships, and academic publications.

 - Statement of Purpose: Describe your preparation and motivation for graduate study in the field of art history, your research interests in your chosen area(s) of study, and your future professional goals.
 In particular, what are the questions that will drive your study and research, what contribution will your work make to the field, and how will you draw on the research initiatives, academic curriculum, and resources of the O’Donnell Institute?
 Your statement of purpose should be 1000-1500 words long.